 You are here

-In addition to reviewing the available outside scholarship opportunities posted to Career Development, students are strongly encouraged to conduct their own scholarship searches to find scholarships related to their specific interests and needs.
+In addition to reviewing the available outside scholarship opportunities posted to Handshake, students are strongly encouraged to conduct their own scholarship searches to find scholarships related to their specific interests and needs.
 The following is a list of scholarship search engines and resources:

 - Art Deadlines List: Art contests and competitions, art jobs and internships, art scholarships and grants and fellowships, art festivals, call for entries/proposals/projects, and other opportunities, in all disciplines, for art students, art teachers, and artists of all ages, all skill levels, in all disciplines, anywhere.

 - Berkshire Taconic Community Foundation: Berkshire Taconic Community Foundation seeks to build community and enrich the lives of all residents of Berkshire County, MA; Columbia County and northeast Dutchess County, NY; and northwest Litchfield County, CT.
 They have a variety of scholarships which support any level of education and can benefit students attending a particular school, studying a particular field or living in a certain geographic area.

 - Chegg.com: A free scholarship search engine used by over 4 million students nationwide, with a database containing over a billion dollars in total scholarships.

 - CollegeBoard: Find scholarships, other financial aid and internships from more than 2,200 programs, totaling nearly $6 billion.